bob1de/hass-apps/docs/apps/schedy/index.rst

 These key features are implemented in Schedy.
 More are added continuously.

 * Schedules (based on time, days of week/month, month, year and more)
-* Separate schedule and settings for each room (multi-room)
+* Multiple schedules for different purposes, occasions or seasons
+* One schedule can control a group of actors at once
+* Unlimited number of actor groups (Schedy calls them rooms), each having its own schedule
+* Optional synchronization of manual changes among all actors in a room
-* Dynamic values based on expressions written in Python
+* Dynamic values based on expressions written in Python, allowing for arbitrarily complex rules that can consider any information available to Home Assistant
+* Event-driven system enables external control by ordinary Home Assistant events
 * Configurable re-scheduling after manual adjustments
-* Re-sending until actors report the change back (for unreliable networks)
+* Re-sending until actors report a change back (for unreliable networks)
-* Logging
+* Configurable logging

 This documentation is written for both beginners that want to get started with Schedy and advanced users needing a reference book for